ytgov/template/guide-for-publishing-open-source-code.md

 7. [Work in the Open](#work-in-open)

 ## 1. Seek Approvals
+ > To review for alignment with YG processes and structures
 ### Team
 The Directive on Management of IT support the Digital Standard #3: Working in the open by default, via Mandatory Procedures for Enterprise Architecture Assessment (C2.3.8).